Tullamore D.E.W. 12 Year Special Reserve

 Noah's Mill Bourbon

-Bourbon — Kentucky, USATastedMade a run to one of my favorite stores down the road in MD and picked up 2 bottles of Noah's Mill, an Eagle Rare and a Green Brier Belle Meade today.
+Bourbon — Kentucky, USATastedMade a run to one of my favorite stores down the road in MD and picked up 2 bottles of Noah's Mill, an Eagle Rare and a Belle Meade today.
 Do I have a problem?
 The correct answer is NO!!!
 LOL!
 Both the Noah's and the Belle Meade are new to me.
 This highly reminds me of Booker's in the ethanol nosing and burn in the mouth.
 But the taste, at a still high 114 proof (well below every Booker's in my arsenal) is more smooth and creamy.
 A little water or a few ice chips help to tone down the spice burn.
-Unlike many bourbons, this is not too sweet at all.
-I really like whiskeys like this and am sipping this bad boy in my latest and favorite tasting glass, a Taylor'd Milestones Reserve.
+Unlike many bourbons, this is not too sweet at all but still sweet.
+Being a fan of whiskeys like this, I am sipping this bad boy in my latest and favorite tasting glass, a Taylor'd Milestones Reserve.
 The experience is very nice indeed.
-While I love the Glencairn, it insists upon limiting the amount in the sip and does not truly allow for simultaneous nosing ... a case of either/or, so to speak.
-With the Taylor'd one can actually swallow and nose together, as it is simply a bigger version of the chimney glass.
+While I love the classic Glencairn, while properly limiting the amount in the sip, it does not allow for simultaneous nosing ... a case of either/or, so to speak.
+With the Taylor'd one can actually sip or swallow and nose together, as it is simply a bigger version of the bowl and chimney design.
 Getting back to the Postman, errrr, Whiskey, have to say Rob Morton described this very well.
 The nose detects some orange oil, peach and marshmallow.
-On the tongue, there is a lot going on there.
+On the tongue, there is a lot going on.
 Individual tastes will differ of course.
-Cinnamon spice, but in the right measure, and Vanilla cream And I do get something in the long aftertaste, almost reminiscent of minty cough drops - but not in a bad way.
+Cinnamon spice, but in the right measure, and Vanilla cream And I do get something in the aftertaste, almost reminiscent of minty cough drops or liquid evergreen- but not in a bad way.
 My taster does not sense any of the nosed fruitiness here.
-The liquor is lightish amber and swirls nicely, leaving a telltale ribbon of thin arches which seem to turn into tiny drops instead of legs, as they descend.
+The liquor is lightish amber and swirls nicely, leaving a telltale ribbon of thin arches which seem to turn into a series of tiny drops as the legs descend.
 Despite the relatively high proof, I could sip this for a good long while as the bite becomes more under control with time.
-But a larger swallow though immediately reminds me of the proof.
-Creamy smooth with nice complexity and a spicy bite at the same time ... altogether delicious!
+But let a larger swallow through though and it immediately reminds me of the proof.
+Creamy smooth, nice flavor complexity and a spicy bite at the same time ... altogether delicious!
 This is a go-to whenever whiskey at a very reasonable price.
 On sale at $54 in MD.
 The PA stores don't have it yet.
 Edit 1/29/'20: PA now carries it at $59.99 and it sells out very fast, just like anything Weller.
 Snagged 2 with a free home delivery sale.
 Yeah!!!!!

 Woodford Reserve Double Oaked

 Bourbon — Kentucky, USATastedAnother lovely Bourbon, perfect for simple sippin'.
 I generally don't use any Bourbon Whiskey over $25-30 for mixed drinks so this one stays neat or has a few clean ice chips.
 The ice releases a roundness to the taste and sweetens it as well.
 Initial nosing also improves, as the ice contributes more of a sensual mist to the experience, whereas neat had little mist for my pathetic noser.
 There is a dill and mint herbal taste to the liquor for me when drinking neat.
 Not a bad thing but water/chips are a good thing overall with this one IMHO.
 At $59 here in PA, I will be stocking this regularly.

 Red Spot 15 Year Single Pot Still

 Single Pot Still — IrelandTastedDamn fine stuff.
 Unique flavors, some candy-like and always smooth as a baby's bottom.
 I drink this very slowly and in tiny sips.
 A ridiculously small pour in the tasting glass, when finished, leaves me very satisfied, like after enjoying a fine meal.
 How can anything this good be made in a series of different barrels?
 A great example of fine whiskey making.
 I would describe this whiskey as rich, very smooth and polished ... and very Limited.
 Finally got it here in PA to go with the Green and Yellow.
 Don't know if it's worth twice the cost of a Green Spot though.
-Two bottles of Green make a lot more sense to my mind.
+For the money two bottles of Green would seem make a lot more sense to my mind.
 The Yellow at $30 less than this delivers much the same experience, but with fruited instead of the candied fruit flavor and without the uber-sophistication.
 As always, just a matter of how much you want to pay for that extra measure of refinement.
 You can't go wrong with any of the Mitchell Spots.
 This one though is an absolute treat. $130 in PA.
 Yellow is $100 Green is $65